Xypter/sgxp/README.md

 If you are a programmer and feel like you could be useful to this project, I encourage you to DM me over on [Discord](https://discordapp.com/channels/@me/196978916123082752) or visit the SGXP [Discord Server](https://discord.gg/YBXbDSHm9f) and hit me up.

+## Getting Started

+Linked [here](https://github.com/Xypter/SGXP/issues/1) is a running list of all the things I would like to implement into this application.
+If you think there is something that should be added, I suggest adding a comment below it so I can add it in.